Bath Installation Cost

 Additional Materials

-If you are getting a standard, built-in bath, then you will also need to get bath panels.
+If you are getting a standard, built-in bath, you will also need bath panels.
 The number you need will depend on how your bath is fitted.

 Additional Costs

-It can often be cheaper to combine the installation of a bath with any other work you need doing in your bathroom.
-Some other jobs you might want to consider getting done at the same time are given here.
+It can often be cheaper to combine the installation of a bath with any other work you need to do in your bathroom.
+Some other jobs you might want to consider getting done simultaneously are given here.

 Towel Rail

 Getting a heated towel rail can be a nice addition to a bathroom.
 Since it involves plumbing, it is a good job to get done along with your new bath.
-The average cost to get a towel rail installed is £150 - £250.
+The average cost to get a towel rail installed is £170 to £280.

 Extractor Fan

 Extractor fans are required under building regulations as they can prevent the growth of dangerous mould in your bathroom.
-To get a fan installed costs around £300.
+Bathroom extraction fan installation costs around £330.

 Underfloor Heating